pahud/eks-spot/README.md

-# Welcome to `eks-spot` project!
+# What is `eks-spot`

-This project aims to help you provison Amazon EKS cluster with `EC2 Spot Blocks` for defined duration workloads.
+`eks-spot` aims to help you provison Amazon EKS cluster with `EC2 Spot Blocks` for defined duration workloads and helps you benefit from predicted availability and considerable price reduction for your kubernetes workload.

 ## Features